atomisthq/docs/docs/reference-docs/rug/rug-editors.md

 param to_append: .*

-with file f
- when name contains ".txt"
+with File f when name contains ".txt" do append to_append
-do
- append to_append
 ```

 Now we will append the value of the parameter to the end of the